Lex-2008/jsaccess.log/README.md

 - provides an input for SQL query
 - provides ability to bookmark queries (few interesting ones are provided initially)
 - hides less useful columns for SELECT * queries
+- parses user-agent and referrer to browser, os, and search request (if user came from one of supported search engines)

 Requirements
 ------------